Data Reaper Report – FAQ

 Ring color = Rarity

 Also, if some of the cards appear to be outside of the canvas’ range, you can click on a card and drag the cluster around to adjust your view.
-Note that currently, the radar maps are not mobile friendly.
+Note that the radar maps are not very mobile friendly.